All Milken Institute School of Public Health students register for courses online using the GWeb Information System.

 All students are encouraged to register as early as possible, as some courses fill quickly.
 See the Registration Step-by-Step page for instructions on using the GWeb system.
 Below is general information about the registration and course selection process.
 Forms mentioned on here can be downloaded from the Academics Forms page.

 Always check the current registration dates and deadlines, which vary by semester.
+Registration schedules are posted on the Office of the Registrar webpage.

 Students enrolled in degree and certificate programs can begin registering during the early registration period.
 The early registration schedule for undergraduate students is organized by the number of credits a student has earned to date.
 The early registration schedule for graduate students is divided into two days, based on the first letter of the student's last name (A-K and L-Z).